 Similarly, the promotion of off-farm activities, such as SME development, is also undermined by the complexity of government institutions with roles and responsibilities in the sub-sector.
 Despite the participatory formulation of the SME Development Framework, the various government institutions involved in the sub-sector tend to have their own SME promotion strategies, regulations, policy focuses and objectives.
 Until 2004, none of the ministries officially coordinated SME promotion activities or shared information.
 This has resulted in considerable duplication of data collection and often redundant strategies.
-At worst, policies designed to promote SME development framework to address the complexity of existing laws, regulations and roles and responsibilities among government institutions (Box 3).
+At worst, policies designed to promote SME development contradict each other.
+It will take time to improve and adjust the new SME development framework to address the complexity of existing laws, regulations and roles and responsibilities among government institutions (Box 3).